Kavin1311/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 Theory
 Adders are digital circuits that carry out addition of numbers.

+### Procedure
+Connect the supply (+5V) to the circuit
+Switch ON the main switch
+If the output is 1, then the led glows.

+##   THEORY:
+Adders are digital circuits that carry out addition of numbers.

 ### Half Adder:
 Half adder is a combinational circuit that performs simple addition of two binary numbers.
 The input variables designate the augend and addend bits; the output variables produce the sum and carry.
 It is necessary to specify two output variables because the result may consist of two binary digits.